 Focus on improving linguistic proficiency within the context of Spanish cultures.
-Prerequisite: SPN 202 and 203 or equivalent. ()
+Prerequisite: SPN 202 and 203 or equivalent. (\)

-SPN 316 Conv & Comp: U.S. Latino 3(3-0)
+SPN 316 Conv & Comp: U.S. Latinx 3(3-0)

-Focus on improving linguistic proficiency within the context of Hispanic/Latino cultures in the United States.
-Prerequisite: SPN 202 and 203 or equivalent. ()
+Focus on improving linguistic proficiency within the context of Hispanix/Latinx cultures in the United States.
+Prerequisite: SPN 202 and 203 or equivalent. (\)

-SPN 331 Hispanic Business World 3(3-0)
+SPN 331 Business: SPN Speaking World 3(3-0)

-Focus on increasing linguistic proficiency through the study and exploration of the Hispanic business world. ()
+Focus on increasing linguistic proficiency through the study and exploration of the Hispanic business world. (\)

-SPN 332 Hispanic Health and Well-being 3(3-0)
+SPN 332 Health/Wellbeing: SPN Speaking Wrld 3(3-0)

 Focus on increasing linguistic proficiency through the study topics about health and wellbeing in the Spanish-speaking world.
-Prerequisite: SPN 202 and 203 or equivalent. ()
+Prerequisite: SPN 202 and 203 or equivalent. (\)